Reconciling cosmic dipolar tensions with a gigaparsec void: Acknowledgment

-{\it Acknowledgement --} We thank Haipeng An and Zhong-Zhi Xianyu for helpful discussion.
-This work is supported in part by the National Key R\&D Program of China (2021YFC2203100), the NSFC Excellent Young Scientist Scheme (Hong Kong and Macau) Grant No.~12022516, and the GRF grant 16303621 by the RGC of Hong Kong SAR.
+We would like to thank the anonymous referee for the insightful suggestions that helped us greatly improve this work.
+We also thank Haipeng An and Zhong-Zhi Xianyu for helpful discussion.
+This work is supported in part by the National Key R\&D Program of China (2021YFC2203100),and the GRF grant 16303621 and the RFS grant RFS2425-6S02 by the RGC of Hong Kong SAR.